nhsconnect/NHS-Booking-API/pages/explore/cancel_an_appointment.md

 The body is a valid Appointment resource which conforms to <a href='https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Appointment-1'>the relevant profile</a>. **NB The appointment resource **MUST** be <a href='get_an_appointment.html'>retrieved from the Provider system</a> in order to ensure that no data is lost.**, for full details of the payload body, see the <a href='appointment.html'>Appointment resource details</a>.

-- Provider systems **SHOULD** store previous versions of the resource to defend against any such loss of data.
+The update is protected using <a href='http://hl7.org/fhir/stu3/http.html#concurrency'>the approach described in the FHIR standard</a> therefore an update may be rejected to prevent the loss of data.

-- Provider systems **SHOULD** reject cancellation requests where differences (other than those specified) are detected between the original and updated resource.
+- Provider systems **MUST** store previous versions of the resource to defend against any such loss of data.

 ## Response ##